-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2010, 2011 AND 2012 (In U.S. dollars in thousands, except share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2010, 2011 AND 2012

-4. BUSINESS ACQUISITION - continued
+BUSINESS ACQUISITION - continued 4.

 (a) Acquisition of Easy Shop and AM Outdoor - continued

 The following unaudited pro forma information summarizes the results of operations for the years ended December 31, 2010 of the Group as if the acquisition had occurred on January 1, 2010.
 The following pro forma financial information is not necessarily indicative of the results that would have occurred had the acquisition been completed at the beginning of the period indicated, nor is it indicative of future operating results: